GST Registration: Requirements and Procedure in Singapore

 The Goods and Services Tax (GST) is a consumption tax levied on nearly all supplies of goods and services in Singapore, as well as goods imported into Singapore.

-GST is charged at the prevailing rate of 7% when customers buy taxable goods or services from GST-registered businesses.
+With effect from 1 January 2023, GST is charged at the prevailing rate of 8% when customers buy taxable goods or services from GST-registered businesses.
+The GST rate will be increased to 9% in 2024.

-When Do Businesses Need to Register for GST?
+When Do Singapore Businesses Need to Register for GST?

 From 1 January 2019 onwards, businesses must register for GST if the value of their annual taxable turnover at the end of each calendar year (i.e. 31 December) exceeds $1 million.